Slevinski/slevinski.github.io/series/signed-language-writing-critical-review/entries/meletis-and-durscheid-2022-writing-systems-and-their-use/essay.md

 Those are substantial strengths, and they are exactly what make the book worth pressing.

 The deepest limitation is not that the book ignores writing structure.
-It is that the framework still appears not to provide a stable typological home for writing systems whose primary written structure is articulatory-spatial, plane-based, and kinetic.
+It is that the framework still appears not to provide a stable typological place for writing systems whose primary written structure is articulatory-spatial, plane-based, and kinetic.

 SignWriting is exactly the kind of case that reveals whether the field's categories are merely broad enough for familiar systems, or broad enough for writing itself.